Frantumaglia

 Frantumaglia is a non-fiction book written by Italian author Elena Ferrante.
-The book reflects on her writing process over 20 years, and has been republished to reflect her experiences writing the Neapolitan Novels.
+The book reflects on her writing process over 20 years and has been republished to reflect her experiences writing the Neapolitan Novels.

 Content

 Frantumaglia contains 20 years of letters to her publishers, interviews and essays written by Italian writer Elena Ferrante.
-In them, she opens up about her choice to be anonymous, claming that "books, once written, have no use for an author", about her writing process, and about her influences.
+In them, she opens up about her choice to be anonymous, claiming that "books, once written, have no use for an author", about her writing process, and about her influences.

 The title of the book is derived from an expression used by Ferrante's mother, which means a “jumble of fragments,”, that jumped around and destroyed her, and was used to express “a malaise that could not be defined otherwise and that hinted at a crowded, heterogeneous mix of things in her head, like rubbles floating on a brain’s muddy waters”.
 As the critic has put it "Ferrante keeps coming back to the idea that we are all “fickle agglomerations” of bits and pieces."

 The book became especially popular for the possibility of knowing more about the mysterious writer, who uses only a pseudonym and who has never revealed her identity, in spite of decades of speculation.
 Ferrante writes a lot about how the writing process is different for women, naming the writers who have inspired her: Elsa Morante, Madame de Lafayette, Alice Munro, Clarice Lispector, Shulamith Firestone, and Luce Irigaray, among others.